cerver/CERVERFunctions/README.md

 Introduction
 ------------

-CERVER Functions is a collection of Generative Components nodes that contain various usfull hellper nodes and functions
+CERVER Functions is a collection of Generative Components nodes that contain various useful helper nodes and functions

 Installation and Requirements <a id="install" />
 -----------------------------

 Generative components 8.11.9.169 or above is required.
-Generative Components is a free standalone application by Bentley Systems and can be dowloaded here
+Generative Components is a free standalone application by Bentley Systems and can be downloaded here
 http://communities.bentley.com/products/betas/generativecomponents_beta_users/default.aspx